 Lenders are legally responsible for determining if flood insurance is required for a loan.
 Call 1-800-427-4661 or go online at floodsmart.gov to find a local agent.
-Typically, there’s a 30-day waiting period from the date of purchase before your policy goes into effect, so don’t wait until mid-winter.
+Typically, there’s a 30-day waiting period from the date of purchase before your policy goes into effect, so get insurance ahead of time.

 Federal law requires flood insurance if you have a federally insured mortgage and your property is in an area shown on FEMA’s Flood Insurance Rate Maps (FIRM), which are areas designated as being high risk for flooding during a 1 percent flood event, or a flood that has a 1 percent chance of occurring in any given year.
 While the chances may seem slim, the real odds of a 1 percent flood are greater than one in four during the term of a 30-year mortgage.